PrincetonUniversity/lucid/BRANCH_OVERVIEW.md

-### Task description
+## Branch description

-Extend Lucid’s interpreter to support packet IO from standard network interfaces (e.g., in Linux, BSD).
+This branch extends Lucid’s interpreter to support packet IO from standard network interfaces (e.g., in Linux, BSD).
 This will make it easy and safe to run Lucid programs on many platforms at 1-5Gb/s rates.

 Milestone(s)